dart-lang/site-www/src/_guides/language/sound-problems.md

 function type with a parameter of `dynamic`.

-However, in Dart 2 passing something other than `dynamic` (or another _top_ type, such as `Object`, or a specific bottom type, such as `Null`) fails at compile-time.
+However, in Dart 2 passing something other than `dynamic` (or another _top_ type, such as `Object`, or a specific bottom type, such as `Null`) results in a compile-time warning.

 #### Example